 Scholarships are available to incoming transfer students.
 We will evaluate your application for scholarship award.
 Additionally, transfer students are eligible to receive Academic Achievement Awards.
 Historically, Academic Achievement Awards are offered to those who begin their career at St. John's with no scholarship award but who demonstrate outstanding academic performance (i.e. ranking in the top 25% or higher of their class based on their transfer equivalent rank) after their first full year at St. John's.
 Consideration for Academic Achievement Awards occurs each May.

-Admitted transfer students will be notified of the number of credits that St. John's will accept for transfer in their acceptance letter.
+Admitted transfer students will be notified of the number of credits that St. John's will accept for transfer, as well as which St. John’s Law J.D. program graduation requirements have been fulfilled by equivalency, shortly after they receive their acceptance letter.
 Admission with advanced standing is subject to conditions the faculty may impose.
-Differences in programs and courses, as well as scheduling difficulties, may result in the loss of some credit, although most applicants find that the vast majority or all of their credits transfer seamlessly, provided they have earned grades of C or higher.
+Differences in programs and courses, as well as scheduling difficulties, may result in the loss of some credit, although most applicants find that the vast majority or all of their credits transfer, provided they have earned grades of C or higher.

-Transfer students entering in the fall or spring semester may participate in a transfer writing competition to apply for invitation to any of St. John's journals.
-The transfer writing competition typically takes place in early August, so those transferring in the spring must wait until August to participate.
+Transfer students entering in the fall semester are eligible to participate in a transfer writing competition to apply for invitation to any of St. John's journals, provided they matriculate before the transfer writing competition begins.
+The competition typically takes place in early August.

-Further details will be provided to transfer students upon admission transfer students regarding co-curricular eligibility.
+Further details will be provided to transfer students upon admission regarding co-curricular eligibility.

 Transfer students are eligible to participate in the Office of Career Development's fall recruitment programs, beginning in mid-August.
 Admitted transfer students will receive information about Career Development in their acceptance letter.